Watch: Rocket Lab's launches 'Owl Spreads its Wings' mission

-A Rocket Lab Electron is due to make off from Mahia at 8.38am today, carrying an Earth-observation satellite for Synspective, a Japanese startup company planning a fleet of 30 radar imaging spacecraft.
+A Rocket Lab Electron successfully launched from Mahia at 8.38am today, carrying an Earth-observation satellite for Synspective, a Japanese startup company planning a fleet of 30 radar imaging spacecraft.

-It will be the Kiwi-American company's 30th launch, and its third for Synspective.
+It was the Kiwi-American company's 30th launch, and its third for Synspective.
 Watch below.
-The livestream will start around 30 minutes before launch.
+Watch a replay of the livestream below.

 Meanwhile, the Kiwi-American company expanded its ties with the US military establishment.